OliverCutting/placement-diary/22ndweek.md

 ### Off the Job

-I am currently working on the following courses:
+I am currently working on the following courses and reading the following books:

 - A Cloud Guru - AWS Solutions Architect
 - A Cloud Guru - Red Hat Certified Systems Administrator
 - A Cloud Guru - Certified Kubernetes Administrator
 - Udemy        - Python: 100DaysOfCode
+- Alan Hohn    - The Book of Kubernetes - Page 25